 DISABILITY BENEFITS FOR BREAST CANCER

-Social Security Disability Income (SSDI) benefits are available for individuals with breast cancer who cannot work for longer than 12 months.
-In order to be eligible for SSDI, you must have paid taxes.
-You must also earn the proper number of quarters of coverage with the SSA.
-Check you eligibility online on Social Security’s website.
+Social Security Disability Income (SSDI) benefits are available for you if you have breast cancer that keeps you from working for longer than 12 months.
+In order to qualify for SSDI payments, you must have worked and paid taxes.
+You must also have the proper number of quarters of coverage with the SSA.

-You just need to make an account.
-It takes five minutes to make a personal account.
-Supplemental Security Income (SSI) benefits are also available for those who have a disability and cannot work.
-In order to win SSI benefits, you must have a severe medical condition and also meet the income and asset requirements.
+Supplemental Security Income (SSI) benefits are also available for those with breast cancer.
+In order to win SSI benefits, you must have a severe medical condition and also meet SSA’s income and asset rules.

 WHAT IS BREAST CANCER?